Dr. Kathy A. Agard Fellowships in Community Philanthropy

 2012 – 2013 AGARD FELLOWS

 Jacob Scheller, graduate student in School of Public, Nonprofit and Health Administration at GVSU, was selected as one of the 2012-2013 Agard Fellows.
-Scheller will work on Our State of Generosity project.
+Scheller provided assistance for the Our State of Generosity project.

 Brooke Hotchkiss, undergraduate student in the School of Social Work at GVSU, was selected as one of the 2012-2013 Agard Fellows.
-Hotchkiss will also work on Our State of Generosity project.
+Hotchkiss provided assistance for the Our State of Generosity project.

 Dr. Joel J. Orosz Fellowship in Philanthropy

 The Orosz Fellowship is designed to assist Grand Valley State University students – undergraduate or graduate in any major or program – interested in studying the field of philanthropy as it relates to their specific academic discipline and areas of focus.

 This ongoing fellowship program honors Dr. Joel J. Orosz’s years of service, dedication, and contributions in the field of philanthropy, as program director at the W.K.
 Kellogg Foundation and as distinguished professor of philanthropic studies at the Johnson Center for Philanthropy where he was founding director of The Grantmaking School.